OCA/web/web_notify/README.rst

 =====

-To send a notification to the user you just need to call one of the new methods defined on res.users:
+To send a notification to the logged in user or target audience you just need to call one of the new methods defined on res.users:

 .. code-block:: python